 Empty Out Everything

 The first step in all my organizing projects is to empty out everything.
 I do this for a couple of reasons.
 First, it helps you visualize a clear space.
 Second, you can actually clean the space you will be working with.
-And third, because it is easier when things are not in a specific place if they are not working.
+And third, if things aren’t working, it’s easier when they’re not in a specific places.

-Then I lined the drawers.
+Then, I lined the drawers.
 I always try to line the drawers so that they stay clean.
 My favorite products are Duck Brand Easy Liners!
 They just help keep things clean, especially with old dressers like this one!
-I have a full tutorial for how I line and decorate using Easy Liners here!
+I have a full tutorial on how I line and decorate using Easy Liners here.

 I do this so I can store the clothes standing up.
-By standing up clothes, it helps my kids see what they have in their drawers so they can get themselves dressed independently.
+By standing up clothes, my kids can see what they have in their drawers so they can get themselves dressed independently.

 I also use these plastic storage baskets if I am running low on shoe boxes.
 I feel the balance of the shoe boxes and the plastic storage baskets are perfect for kids.